Tencent/sluaunreal/README.md

 ## What's slua-unreal?

 Slua-unreal is an unreal4 plugin, which allows you to use Lua language to develop game logic and hot fix your code.
 It gives you 3 ways to wrap your C++ interface to Lua, including reflection by blueprint, C++ template and static code generation.
 It also enables a two-way communication between blueprint and Lua.
+The advantage of Lua over C++ is that it requires no compilation for logic change, which significantly speeds up game development process.

 # slua-unreal 是什么